Levysantiago/smartcontracts-for-egov/client/README.md

 # About

-This is the client side, a website that comunicates with the server side to manage the smart contract.
+This is the client side, a website that communicates with the server side to manage the smart contract.

 # Dependences